 - Pain and inability to lift the arm

 - The shoulder sagging down and forward

 - A grinding sensation when trying to raise the arm

 - Although it is rare for a bone fragment to break the skin, it may push the skin into a "tent" formation

-Although a clavicle fracture is usually obvious, an orthopedic specialist performs a careful exam to determine the exact break location and to ensure there is no damage to the nerves and blood vessels located immediately below the collarbone.
+Although a clavicle fracture is usually obvious, an orthopedic the specialist performs a careful exam to determine the exact break location and to ensure there is no damage to the nerves and blood vessels located immediately below the collarbone.

 A broken collarbone may take up to 12 weeks to heal.
-Treatment of clavicle fractures is usually conservative consisting of activity modification and arm immobilization.
+Treatment of clavicle fractures are usually conservative consisting of activity modification and arm immobilization.
 Depending on the location of the break, an arm sling or a figure-of-eight strap is used to help keep the shoulder in position.